 You know I always have to have a fresh salad on the table too.
 This dish is especially great with a bright arugula salad.
 Or, you can use the leftover asparagus to make my asparagus Greek chopped salad recipe!

 Did you enjoy this recipe?
-Be sure to check out the full collection of Dinner Recipes here at Primavera Kitchen, including my favorite Healthy Skillet Dinners.
+Be sure to check out the full collection of Dinner Recipes here at Primavera Kitchen, including my favorite Skillet Dinners.

 Chicken Sweet Potato Recipe